-9-12.USH2.1.3.1 Trace federal policies such as Indian citizenship, Indian Reorganization Act, Termination, AIM, and self determination throughout history that have impacted contemporary American Indians.
-9-12.USH2.1.3.2 Discuss the resistance of American Indians to assimilation.
-9-12.USH2.1.3.3 Explain the influences of American Indians to the history and culture of the United States.
+- 9-12.USH2.1.3.1 Trace federal policies, such as Indian citizenship, Indian Reorganization Act, Termination, AIM, and self-determination which have impacted American Indians historically and currently. - 9-12.USH2.1.3.2 Discuss the impact of forced assimilation on the land, cultural practices, and identity of American Indians.

+9-12.USH2.1.3.3 Identify and discuss the influences of American Indians on the history and culture of the United States.